 How does Invisalign fix overbites?
 In exactly the same way as earlier methods, but without the pain, hassle, and self-consciousness.
 If you are afflicted by an overbite and are keen to learn more about your treatment options, help is available.
 Consult with an experienced dental or orthodontic professional for an assessment of whether Invisalign is right for you, and get started on your journey towards flashing a healthy, confident smile now.

-If you want to know how much invisalign costs in NYC, read this.
+If you want to know how much Invisalign costs on Long Island, NY read this.